 DNS queries and responses have traditionally been unencrypted, but more and more resolvers now support DNS over an encrypted TLS connection (DNS over TLS).
 TLS can help ensure that no parties between the DNS server and the resolver can see or modify the DNS responses.
 This means that someone on the same public network at a café can’t see what you’re doing through your DNS request, and also means that your internet service provider nor your local government can see into your traffic either.

 systemd-resolved only supports opportunistic DNS over an encrypted channel.
 Opportunistic here means that it will reach out and connect over TLS when available, but it won’t verify that it’s connecting to the correct server; make it susceptible to the man-in-the-middle interception as described in Actually secure DNS over TLS in Unbound.
 Attempting to use encryption is still a step up from no encryption at all, however!

-You can enable this options (make sure you use a DNS provider that support DNS over TLS and DNSSEC) by adding the following options to the /etc/systemd/resolved.conf file:
+You can enable this option (make sure you use a DNS provider that supports DNS over TLS and DNSSEC) by adding the following options to the /etc/systemd/resolved.conf file:

 You must restart the systemd-resolved service (the command is systemctl restart systemd-resolved.service) for these options to take effect.
 You can learn more details about the available configuration options in the resolved.conf manual.